 Well, I think we got lucky!
 We went with KuKu Campers who displayed the cheapest prices we could find and they ended up being really great!
 A sweet bargain, that’s for sure!

 Kuku Campers provided us with a pretty rad van with all the essentials already packed in for us.

 There was cubby storage that housed all the dry food and the included dishware and utensils.
 There was spare space on the sides to store our clothes, and we rented things like a cooler and sleeping bags (a really nice and warm one!) that were clutch to have on this trip.

 The van itself was a standard van which means it wasn’t scary to drive and was super smooth.
 We didn’t have an issue with it at any time, however, if we did, they did offer up numbers to call for help.

-This is a reason why September is one of the best times to visit Iceland, the weather for a campervan is totally fine.
+This is a reason why September is one of the best times to visit, the weather for driving in Iceland in a campervan is great.
 The road conditions are still safe and the lack of a separate heating unit isn’t a big deal.